softprops/recap/README.md

 You may also find this useful parsing other stringly data formats.

-This crate would be less appropriate for cases where you're input is provided in a more structured format.
+This crate would be less appropriate for cases where your input is provided in a more structured format.
 I recommend using a crate like [`serde-json`](https://crates.io/crates/serde_json) instead.

 ## 📦  install